 - married at any of our churches.

-If you would like to get married at any of our churches, please contact the Reverend Rickey well in advance.
+If you would like to get married at any of our churches, please contact the Parish well in advance.
 The priest who will officiate at your wedding service will need to fill in some forms with you, and will want to talk to you about your special service, and the Christian understanding of marriage.
 The Church of England has its own site dedicated to church weddings.
 Please go to this link.